treaz/springboot-webapp-seed/readme.md

 ## Features

-* persistence with Spring Data JPA
+* persistence with Spring Data JPA and postgresql
 * authentication with JWT
 * test strategy for unit and end-to-end tests